Link Delay Estimation via Expander Graphs: Introduction

 \section{Introduction}

-Monitoring of link properties (delay, loss rates etc.) within the Internet continues to be an integral requirement within any network management framework, as part of monitoring it's utilization and performance.
-Within the context of an ever-expanding Internet, the need for accurate and fast monitoring schemes has escalated in recent years due to the increasing popularity of new resource-consuming services (such as video-conferencing, Internet telephony, and on-line games) that require quality-of-service (QoS) guarantees.
-In 1996, the term \emph{network tomography} was coined by Vardi \cite{vardi1996nte} to encompass a class of approaches that seek to infer internal link status from end-to-end measurements.
+Monitoring of link properties (delay, loss rates, etc.) in networks continues to be an integral requirement within any network management framework as part of monitoring its utilization and performance.
+The need for accurate and fast monitoring schemes has escalated in recent years due to the increasing popularity of new resource-consuming services (such as video-conferencing, Voice over IP, and online games) that require quality-of-service (QoS) guarantees \cite{eriksson2010toward,firooz2007multi}.
+The primary objective of this paper is to demonstrate how compressed sensing ideas may be applied to derive a fast delay monitoring algorithm that outperforms other schemes.

+The term \emph{network tomography} was used in \cite{vardi1996nte} to encompass a class of approaches that seek to infer the internal link status from end-to-end measurements \cite{lawrence2006network,yu2000time}.
 A useful classification of network tomography methods for our purposes is as follows \cite{lawrence1001network}:

-\begin{itemize} \item \textbf{Cooperative Internal Nodes:} assumes presence of internal nodes on a route that respond to {\em control} packets.
-For example, active probing tools such as ping or traceroute, measure and report attributes of the round-trip path from external sender to internal node based on separate probe packets \cite{richard94}.
-The challenges of such methods arise from the fact that many service providers do not own the entire network and hence do not have access to the desired internal nodes \cite{bejerano2003rml,bejerano2006robust}.
+\begin{itemize} \item \textbf{Cooperative Internal Nodes:} This method assumes that internal nodes on probe routes respond to {\em control} packets.
+For example, active tools such as a ping or a trace route, measure and report attributes of the round-trip path from a sender to the internal node based on probe packets \cite{richard94}.
+Beside complexity, the challenges of such methods arise from the fact that service providers do not own the entire network that is being probed and hence do not have access to the desired internal nodes for appropriate configuration \cite{bejerano2003rml,bejerano2006robust, ronasi2007enhanced}.

-\item \textbf{End-to-End:} In networks with a defined \emph{boundary}, it is assumed that access is available to all nodes at the edge (and not to any in the interior).
-A boundary node sends probes to all (or a subset) of other boundary nodes to measure packet attributes on the path between network end points.
-Clearly, these edge-based methods do not require exchanging control messages with any interior nodes.
-The primary challenge confronting such end-to-end probe based link status estimation is that of identifiability, as will be discussed later \cite{caceres1999mbi,tsang2001pnt}. \end{itemize}
+\item \textbf{End-to-End:} In networks with a defined \emph{boundary}, it is assumed that access is available to nodes at the edge (but not to any in the interior).
+A boundary node sends probes to all (or a subset of) other boundary nodes to measure packet attributes on the path between network end points.
+These edge-based methods do not require exchanging control messages with any interior nodes.
+The primary challenge confronting such end-to-end probe-based link status estimation is that of identifiability, as discussed below \cite{caceres1999mbi,tsang2001pnt,eriksson2010toward}. \end{itemize} As the networks evolve toward more decentralized, uncooperative, and heterogeneous administrative (sub)domains, the availability of cooperative interior nodes is increasingly limited.
+Hence, end-to-end network diagnostic tools attract increasing attention.